Ermile/Saloos-Addons/README.md

 Changelog
 =========
+ * Version 7.9.0: allow to have template in specefic language and minor updates
  * Version 7.8.0: many bugfix on cp and add helpcenter
  * Version 7.7.0: check database version when upgrade
  * Version 7.6.2: get the prefix url